-A company is recognized as a separate legal entity that requires capital to function.
-At the time of incorporation, a minimum number of members must be present to act on behalf of the company and enter into contracts.
-These members, known as subscribers, are the first shareholders of the company.
-This article delves into the implications of non-receipt of subscription money, the time limit for issuing share certificates, and the consequences of non-compliance under the Companies Act, 2013.
+A company including a Private Limited company or any category is recognized as a separate legal entity that requires capital to function and run and to meet day to day expenses.
+At the time of incorporation, a minimum number of members must be present to act on behalf of the company and enter into contracts by subscribing to MOA of the company.
+These members, known as 1st subscribers, are the first shareholders of the company.
+This article will take you through the implications of non-receipt of subscription money and non filing of INC-20A (Commencement of business) compliance post company registration, the time limit for issuing share certificates along with payment of stamp duty on share certificate state wise rules applicable, and the consequences of non-compliance under the Companies Act, 2013 including RD MCA Adjudications, Penalty provisions, closure of the company by ROC etc.

 Applicability of Section 10A of the Companies Act, 2013

-Non-compliance with this requirement results in penalties:
+Non-compliance of INC-20A Filing with this requirement results in penalties:

 • The company may face a penalty of Rs.
 50,000.